Cart

 Yellowing leaves are a common sign that something isn’t quite right with your succulent and it may need some adjustments:

-Underwatering Succulents: Dry, brittle leaves may signal your succulent needs more water.
-Increase watering slightly if the soil feels parched.
+• Underwatering Succulents: Dry, brittle leaves may show that your succulent needs more water.
+Increase watering slightly if the soil feels dried.

 Slow Growth